 Ice coverage is widely acknowledged as a crucial indicator of global climate change.
 Albedo, the percentage of incident light reflected from the surface of the earth, is highly dependent on the ice extent [29].
 Light-colored ice or snow reflects more light than blue-colored liquid water; therefore, ice is essential to keeping the Arctic at a cooler temperature and subsequently maintaining the energy balance around the globe.
 If the energy balance is broken, as ice decline has been detected in recent years, the feedback loop effect may occur, i.e., less reflection and more absorption of solar energy, leading to even more ice loss and further global warming.
+This is called the ice-albedo feedback effect.
 Moreover, the Arctic ecosystem is directly impacted by the change in sea ice coverage, which, for instance, threatens the lives of polar bears and walruses who rely on sea ice for hunting and breeding [30].

 Data recorded by the National Aeronautics and Space Administration (NASA) and the National Snow and Ice Data Center (NSIDC) since 1979 has shown substantial declines in both ice extent and thickness in the Arctic, despite the year-over-year fluctuations in either direction.
 The lowest Arctic sea ice extent was observed in September of 2012 [31] [32]; between 2013 and 2022, the ice extent has been higher than the 2012 minimum, but still much lower than the average of the past four decades.
 July 2023 was reported as the hottest month of the earth on record [33], and 2023 the hottest year on record by a significant margin [1] [34].
 Some questions then come to us naturally: how does the Artic sea ice extent in 2023 compare to the 2012 level?
 And can our model simulations closely match the comparison observed in the real data?
 These questions will be addressed in Section V.D.

+Research framework

+The goal of this paper is to simulate Arctic sea ice dynamics at a large scale using the IM.
+We will enhance the continuous spin IM [35] [36] to incorporate an innovative factor to account for the inertia to resist spin value changes.
+The evolution of sea ice/water phase transition will follow the Metropolis-Hastings [37] Monte Carlo process governed by this generalized IM.
+Based on the Arctic sea ice images collected by the National Snow and Ice Data Center [38] as inputs, our model will output the best-fit Ising parameters and simulated sea ice configurations.
+The analysis of the numeric measures from these simulation results will validate the applicability of the IM in sea ice studies.

 Theoretical framework